 To make our tropical paradise cocktail, you'll need the following ingredients:

 - Cinnamon simple syrup: I love the little bit of spice that comes from the cinnamon in the simple syrup.
-I also have a recipe to make your own in the recipe notes below.
+I also have a recipe to make a homemade version in the recipe notes below.

-- Cream of coconut: This ingredient adds not only coconut flavor to the drink, but also a rich, creamy texture.
+- Cream of coconut: This ingredient not only adds coconut flavor to the drink but also a rich, creamy texture.
 It makes this drink taste similar to a pina colada.

 - Pineapple juice: Pineapple juice is a fresh, bright flavor profile to contrast with the heavy, rich peanut butter.

-- Aromatic bitters: In my opinon, almost all cocktails taste better with a few dashes of bitters.
+- Aromatic bitters: In my opinion, almost all cocktails taste better with a few dashes of bitters.
 It helps round out the flavor, especially for slightly sweeter cocktails.

 - Pebble Ice: I love the way this drink looks with pebble ice.
-If you don't have fancy ice like this in your home kitchen, no worries!
-Sonic sells a whole bag of their pebble ice for around $3.00.
-This is a game changer when it comes to beautiful cocktail ice!
+If you don't have fancy ice like this in your home kitchen, don't worry!
+Sonic sells a whole bag of pebble ice for around $3.00.
+This is a game changer when it comes to beautiful cocktail ice.

-- Ground Cinnamon/Pinapple Fronds: We will use both of these items for garnish.
+- Ground Cinnamon/Pineapple Fronds: We will use both of these items for garnish.
 It's the perfect touch to finish off the cocktail.

 Sure!
-It will give the tropical peanut butter whiskey cocktail a different flavor profile, but it will still taste delicious.
+It will give the tropical whiskey cocktail a different flavor profile, but it will still taste delicious.

 First, I would add less cinnamon simple syrup to the cocktail.
 You could also add a few more dashes of aromatic bitters for balance.